pantor/ros-control-center/README.md

 ## Contributing

 For development, [Gulp](http://gulpjs.com) needs to be installed on your local computer.
 Gulp depends on the [Node.js](https://nodejs.org/en/) package manager [npm](https://www.npmjs.com), which is installed via Node.js itself.
 Via `npm install` it will automatically download all development dependencies (from `package.json`).
 Type `gulp` in the terminal for concatenation of JS files and `gulp js-lint` for linting.
+The control center is written in ES6 JavaScript.

 ROS Control Center depends on:
  - [AngularJS](https://www.angularjs.org/) as the general JavaScript and routing framework.